lupyuen/lupyuen.github.io/src/pinedio.md

 ![Logic Analyser connected to PineDio Stack](https://lupyuen.github.io/images/pinedio-logic2.jpg)

-_What about the ST7789 Chip Select: GPIO 20?_
+_What about the ST7789 Chip Select Pin: GPIO 20?_

 Unfortunately __GPIO 20 is not exposed__ on the GPIO Connector.